About us

 Professor Ingrid van der Mei

-Professor Ingrid van der Mei is an epidemiologist focusing on why people get MS and what influences MS progression.
-She also examines whether digital technology solutions can improve the lives of people with MS.
+Professor Ingrid van der Mei is an epidemiologist whose research focuses on why people get MS and what influences MS progression.
+Professor van der Mei's group works on digital technology projects that aim to improve the disease management of people with MS through data, knowledge and empowerment.

 Dr Yuan Zhou

-Dr Yuan Zhou is a geneticist and his research focuses on dissecting the genetic architecture of MS using large biological and clinical datasets that could lead to better treatment and prevention of disease progression.
+Dr Yuan Zhou is a geneticist and leads the MS Research Flagship's Multiomics Group, which focuses on dissecting the genetic architecture of MS using large biological and clinical datasets.
+The group's goal is to use this information to develop new and better treatments and ultimately prevent disease progression.

 Natasha Stevens

-Natasha Stevens is the program manager, leading the strategic operations, business management and research governance of the Flagship.
-Natasha is a research management, clinical trials and translational research expert whose focus is on making the best use of valuable public resources to ensure we achieve our strategic goals and vision.
+Natasha Stevens leads the strategic operations, business management and research governance of the Flagship.
+Natasha is a research management expert whose focus is on making the best use of valuable public resources to ensure the Flagship achieves its strategic goals and vision.

 Viv Jones

-Viv Jones manages the activity of the consumer and community reference committee (C&CRC).
-Consumer involvement is at the heart of everything we do and is the critical element for improving our research outcomes and impact.
+Viv Jones manages the activity of the Consumer and Community Reference Committee (C&CRC).
+Consumer involvement is at the heart of everything we do at the Flagship and is the critical element for improving our research outcomes and impact.

 The MS Research Flagship is supported by a robust governance structure consisting of a: